 It’s important to remember that a lower monthly payment—even if it’s significantly less—doesn’t necessarily equal savings in the long run.

 If a mortgage with 20 years remaining is refinanced to lower the monthly payment, for example, the most affordable option could be a 30-year mortgage.
-But is the lower monthly payment worth it if it will be around for 10 additional years?
+But is the lower monthly payment worth it if you’ll be paying it off for 10 additional years?

 Will I Need Cash to Close?